ai-cfia/nachet-frontend/TESTING.md

 classification (indicated by a 200 status code from the backend), and that the user's selection is retained for subsequent uses.

+## Test Case: Enhanced Model Selection and Classification Process

+### Objective
+Verify that the application allows users to select a classification model via a dedicated "Model Selection" button, which opens a popup for model choice.
+Ensure that the "CLASSIFY" button triggers an inference request using the selected model.
+Additionally, confirm that a loading icon appears during the inference request and disappears once the request is completed.

-### Test 1: Successful Model Selection and Classification
+### Test 1: Model Selection via Dedicated Button

 **Preconditions:**
 - [ ] The application is open and running.
 - [ ] The backend server is operational.

 **Test Steps:**
-1. Click on the CLASSIFY button.
+1. Click on the "Model Selection" button.
-2. A model selection popup appears prompting the user to select which model to use for image classification.
+2. Observe the popup to ensure it displays a list of available models.
-3. Select a model from the popup and initiate the classification.
+3. Select a model from the list and close the popup.
-4. Observe the results panel to verify that it is populated with the model label only after receiving a 200 status code from the backend.
-5. Re-click on the CLASSIFY button to confirm that the previous model selection is retained and observe the results panel for updated classification.
+4. Verify the selected model is displayed or indicated outside the popup.

 **Expected Results:**
-- [ ] The model selection popup appears upon clicking CLASSIFY.
+- [ ] The popup with the list of models appears upon clicking the "Model Selection" button.
-- [ ] The results panel is populated with the model label after successful classification, following a 200 status code response from the backend.
-- [ ] The user's model selection is retained for subsequent classification attempts.
+- [ ] The user can successfully select a model, and the selection is visibly confirmed.

 **Actual Results:**
 - [ ] Describe the actual outcome of the test.

 **Pass/Fail Criteria:**
-- [ ] Pass if the model selection popup functions correctly, the results are populated as expected after classification, and the user's choice is retained.
+- [ ] Pass if the model selection popup functions correctly and the user's selection is clearly indicated.
-- [ ] Fail if the popup does not appear, the results are not populated correctly, or the user's selection is not retained.
+- [ ] Fail if the popup does not appear, model selection does not work, or the selected model is not indicated.

+### Test 2: Inference Request and Loading Icon Display

+**Preconditions:**
+- [ ] A model has been selected using the "Model Selection" button.
+- [ ] The "CLASSIFY" button is enabled.

+**Test Steps:**
+1. Click on the "CLASSIFY" button to start the inference process.
+2. Observe the interface for a loading icon indicating the process is in progress.
+3. Wait for the inference request to complete.

+**Expected Results:**
+- [ ] A loading icon appears immediately after the "CLASSIFY" button is clicked, signaling that the inference request is in progress.
+- [ ] The loading icon disappears, and the results of the inference are displayed once the request completes successfully.

+**Actual Results:**
+- [ ] Describe the actual outcome of the test.

+**Pass/Fail Criteria:**
+- [ ] Pass if the loading icon appears during the inference process and disappears upon completion, followed by the display of inference results.
+- [ ] Fail if the loading icon does not appear, remains visible after completion, or if the inference results are not displayed.

 ---